Gothic War (535–554): Frankish invasion

-After this disaster Narses was recalled and Belisarius confirmed as supreme commander with authority throughout Italy.
+After this disaster, Narses was recalled to Constantinople, leaving Belisarius as the supreme commander with authority of the Byzantine forces in Italy.
 Vitiges sent envoys to the Persian court, hoping to persuade Khosrow I to reopen hostilities with the Byzantines to force Justinian to concentrate the majority of his forces, including Belisarius, in the east and allow the Goths to recover.
-Belisarius resolved to conclude the war by taking Ravenna but had to deal with the Gothic strongholds of Auximum and Fiesole first.
-While Martin and John hindered the Gothic army under Uraias, which was attempting to cross the River Po, a part of the army under Justin besieged Fiesole and Belisarius undertook the siege of Auximum.
-During the sieges, a large Frankish army under King Theudebert I crossed the Alps and came upon the Goths and the Byzantines encamped on the two banks of the Po.
-They attacked the Goths who, thinking they had come as allies, were swiftly routed.
+Belisarius resolved to conclude the war by taking Ravenna, but had to deal with the Gothic strongholds of Auximus (modern-day Osimo) and Fiesole first.
+While Martin and John hindered the Gothic army under Uraias, which was attempting to cross the River Po, a part of the army under Justin besieged Fiesole and Belisarius undertook the Siege of Auximus.
+During the sieges, a 100,000-strong Frankish army under King Theudebert crossed the Alps and came upon the Goths and the Byzantines encamped on the two banks of the Po.
+They attacked the Goths, who, thinking they had come as allies, were swiftly routed.
 The equally astonished Byzantines also gave battle, were defeated and withdrew southwards into Tuscany.
-The Frankish invasion was defeated by an outbreak of dysentery, which caused great losses and forced the Franks to withdraw.
-Belisarius concentrated on the besieged cities and both garrisons were forced by starvation to capitulate in October or November 539.
+The Frankish invasion was defeated by an outbreak of dysentery, which caused the loss of a third of the army forcing the Franks to withdraw.
+Belisarius concentrated on the besieged cities, and both garrisons were forced by starvation to capitulate in October or November 539.